Tile Map

 button with eraser icon.

-Fills a region with the same tile kind (or empty space) using random tiles from the current brush.
-Could be activated using the button with paint bucket icon.
+Fills a region with the same tile kind (or empty space) using the tiles of the current stamp.
+Activate it using the button with paint bucket icon.

-Picks a rectangular region of tiles from the tile map itself and turns them into the current brush.
-Could be
+Picks a rectangular region of tiles from the tile map itself and turns them into the current stamp.

 key or by clicking the button with pipette icon.

-Fills a rectangular region with the tiles from the current brush.
+Fills a rectangular region with the tiles from the current stamp.
 It tiles the given region using the

-tiles from current brush.
-Could be activated using Ctrl
+tiles from current stamp.
+Could be activated using 3

-key of by clicking on the button with the tiles icon.
+key or by clicking on the button with the tiles icon.

 Physics

-Tile maps supports physics for tiles, and it could be enabled by using special collider shape called TileMap
+Enable physics for a tile map by using the collider shape called TileMap

 Layers